vic/den/README.md

 ### Guarded Forwarding Classes

-Forward guards allow feature-detection without mkIf/mkMerge cluttering.
+Any module/file can contribute to any aspects directly into their feature-concern Nix classes, without having to deal with feature-detection or having `mkIf`/`mkMerge` clutterring on all the codebase.

-Aspects can simply assign configurations into a class (here `persys`) from any file, without any `mkIf`/`mkMerge` cluttering.
-The logic for determining if the class takes effect is defined at a single place.
+The logic (guard) for conditional inclusion of a forwarded-class configuration is defined at a single place.

 #### Example: Platform Aware `homeManager` classes